zealotrunner/Mouse/README.md

 # Button handling

-Mouse button state is tracked and `MouseEvent.prototype` is augmented in two ways:
+Mouse button state is tracked MouseEvent instances are augmented in two ways:

-* __buttons__: a getter that returns the buttons as per the W3C spec (only first 3 buttons currently).
+* __buttons__: The buttons as per the W3C spec (only first 3 buttons currently).
 That is logical combination of the button states. left is 1, middle is 2, right is 4.
 All through would be 7, etc.
 * __buttonStates__: is a frozen object that maps the bitmask out to an object, like `{ left: true/false, middle: true/false, right: true/false }`.
 Performance is maintained because there's only 8 variations so the same frozen objects are simply reused